-Alluvial areas are essential for the Rhine ecosystem, but also for man.
-They represent valuable nature resources and act as natural flood buffers.
+These areas are essential for the Rhine ecosystem, but also for man, as They represent valuable nature resources and act as natural flood buffers.
 They increase water retention and are thus the best means of flood prevention.

-Reactivating floodplains along the Rhine and reconnecting alluvial waters are two important measures aimed at ecologically upgrading the Rhine.
+Reactivating floodplains (floodplain forests) along the Rhine and reconnecting alluvial waters are two important measures aimed at ecologically upgrading the Rhine.